 COURSE DESCRIPTION

-Language: English ● Duration: 30 minutes followed by questions from the audience
+Language: English ● Duration: 30 minutes, followed by questions from the audience

-Presenter: Paul Gissen, Clinical Professor and Honorary Consultant in Paediatric Metabolic Diseases.
+Presenter: Prof. Paul Gissen, Clinical Professor and Honorary Consultant in Paediatric Metabolic Diseases.
 Genetics & Genomic Medicine Dept, Great Ormond Street Hospital, United Kingdom

 TARGET AUDIENCE